natalieagus/50002/docs/Software/p_asyncio.md

 The computer is connected to multiple I/O devices (disk, keyboard, mouse, printer, monitor, etc).
 Each device is capable of making asynchronous interrupt requests.
 Whenever multiple interrupt requests are invoked, the Kernel has to decide how to schedule these interrupt requests.

-There are two different policies that can be adopted to handle I/O interrupts.
+There are two different policies that can be adopted to handle I/O interrupts: weak and strong policy.

+{:.note}
+We will only elaborate (in theory) each policy briefly.
+Please refer to the [appendix](kernel-i/o-management) section if you'd like to know more about its implementation in the Kernel and the required hardware support.

 ### Weak Policy
 A **Weak policy** is non-preemptive.
 This means that the machine has a **fixed** ordering of device handling, but it will not pre-empt current service.
 It will only reorder requests in the interrupt **queue** based on the types of devices.